Little Falls, MN 56345

 What makes a person a good American?
 What makes someone a hero?
 Can someone stop being a hero?
 These questions and more will be explored in this program that examines Charles Lindbergh leading up to World War II.

-The program will include a staff presentation followed by a discussion session to gain a greater understanding of Lindbergh's complex legacy.
+The program will include a 25-minute staff presentation using images and quotes from the era to gain a greater understanding of Lindbergh's complex legacy.
+A Q&A discussion will follow.